 Maurice Okechukwu Nwokeji, born in 1961 in Biafra, Nigeria, came to East London at the age of 9 with his younger brother, to join his parents.

 When he was about two and a half Maurice’s parents came to England to study and work.
 Whilst his parents were away the Biafran war broke out.
 Bombs were a weekly event and death was routine.
-For half the week Maurice and his younger brother were looked after by their maternal grandmother and the other half by their paternal grandmother.
-But because of the war the maternal grandmother died of starvation in front of Maurice and his brother and their paternal grandmother became unhinged.
-Maurice and his brother often had to scavenge for food or queue for handouts from the Red Cross.
+Maurice and his younger brother were looked after by their maternal and paternal grandmothers, one of whom died of starvation in front of Maurice and his brother.
+Maurice and his brother often had to look for food or queue for handouts from the Red Cross.
 Maurice’s cousin, like many other children, died as a child soldier fighting for the Biafra cause.

 Several factors have enabled Maurice to turn his life around – having children, becoming a Rastafarian and a musician.
 His latest CD, drawing on his childhood experiences, is called Biafran Nursery Rhymes.